"When my little boy shouts at me, it really pushes my buttons. I just can't help it. I always end up shouting back, or worse." - Shannon

 childhood.
 Your child has simply unearthed them and is giving you the opportunity to heal them.
 That's our next post: Angry?
 Don't lose it.
 Use it!

 Would you like more support to parent this way?
 The Peaceful Parent, Happy Kids Course Online Course is a self-paced 12-week program that gives you the tools and inspiration you need, to become the parent you want to be.
-Registration closes in two days, so don't miss the opportunity to take the next Course.
-After this, it won't be offered again until next year.
+Registration is now open for the Course that begins in September!

 Click here to watch Dr. Laura's video on emotional regulation, "Every Parent's Number One Responsibility."